They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 The creature folded in the air and hit the floor hard enough to skid.

-Then three more shapes shifted in the upper dark.
+Three more shapes shifted in the upper dark.

-Dae-sung killed one before it found its footing.
-Park took the other in the same motion he used to avoid the fall line.
+Yuri snapped her staff into the catwalk supports instead of the creatures.
+Metal groaned and buckled.
+Two crawlers dropped badly.
+Dae-sung killed one before it found its footing, and Park took the other in the same motion he used to step clear of the fall line.

 The third ran along the beam instead of jumping.